Antoni Gronowicz: Marriage and early career

-Post-World War II Career
+Post-World War II career

 After the war, Gronowicz continued writing books on Poland’s history, including The Piasts of Poland, a chronicle of the Piast period of Poland, Gallant General: Tadeusz Kościuszko, a biography of the national hero of Poland and the United States, and Pattern for Peace, about Polish-German relations.
 Gronowicz also wrote Béla Schick and the World of Children, a biography of the famed pediatrician in 1954.

-Publications from 1973-1976
+Publications from 1973 to 1976

 In 1973, Gronowicz published the novel The Hookmen, which was about the very wealthy in the United States and the railroad industry.

 His next book, titled Polish Profiles: The Land, the People, and Their History, was based on his travels to and from Poland.
 It was published in 1976.

 Controversy around “Garbo: Her Story”

 Gronowicz met Greta Garbo, who reminded him of the well-known Polish actress Helena Modjeska, who specialized in Shakespearean and tragic roles.
 These acquaintances led him to write a biography of Modjeska titled Modjeska: Her Life and Loves, and a novel with a foreword by Greta Garbo titled An Orange Full of Dreams, which tells the story of a fictional world-famous, reclusive actress from Poland who lived in California.
 Later in 1990, after Gronowicz’s and Garbo’s death, a biography of Garbo titled Garbo: Her Story, written by Antoni Gronowicz, was published.

 Garbo publicly denied that she ever knew or met Gronowicz and was not happy about a biography being written about her.
 Her friends and attorneys have called the book a hoax.
 Gronowicz stated to the press: “She thinks the book will damage her reputation.
 I had many interviews with her.
 She is trying to destroy me.”

 In 1990, after the book was released, the estate of Garbo sued the book publisher.
 The matter was eventually settled out of court.
 The book was never edited or pulled from the shelves.